 The church organises a traditional fete each year on August Bank Holiday Monday.
 It is held in the Village Hall and on the Green outside the Village Hall.

-There is a report on this year's Fair on the News page.
+There is a report on the 2018 Fair on the News page.

 Our link with All Saints' Chatham